 The National Center for Responsible Gaming (NCRG) was founded in 1996 as the first national organization devoted exclusively to funding independent, peer-reviewed scientific research on pathological and youth gambling.
 In a field that is just emerging, continued research is critical to the advancement of scientific breakthroughs that will aid in developing tools for prevention and treatment.
 The NCRG’s mission is to help individuals and families affected by gambling disorders by supporting the finest peer-reviewed research; encouraging the application of new research findings to improve prevention, diagnostic, intervention and treatment strategies; and enhancing public awareness.

-Gambling Research Exchange Ontario (GREO) is an independent
+Gambling Research Exchange Ontario (GREO)

 The Institute for the Study of Gambling and Commercial Gaming was established by the University of Nevada, Reno, in 1989.
 As the first academically-oriented program of its kind, the institute serves as a structure to broaden the understanding of gambling and the commercial gaming industries.
 Its aim is to encourage and promote research and learning so that the multifaceted issues surrounding gambling and commercial gaming and the ways in which individuals and society-at-large are affected might be addressed.